Uplift » What’s in Your Car Accident Settlement Agreement?

 If you are involved in a car accident, you are legally entitled to seek compensation for any injuries, as well as the pain and suffering caused by the accident.

-The settlement might be from the insurance company of the at-fault driver, or it could be from your insurance company.
-This hinges on who was at fault for the accident.
+The settlement might come from the at-fault driver’s insurance company or your own, depending on who was at fault for the accident.

 The insurance provider could offer you a settlement at any time after the car accident.

-Insurance settlement agreements are also referred to as release agreements.
-These are legally binding documents.
-Signing a release agreement and accepting a compensation check means you forfeit the right to seek any further compensation for these injuries and damages.
+Insurance settlement agreements, also referred to as release agreements, are legally binding documents.
+Signing a release agreement and accepting a compensation check means you forfeit the right to seek any further compensation for your injuries and damages.

-Receiving one of these insurance settlement agreements – especially if you are struggling financially – can be a tempting proposition.
-You might feel you will save yourself the time and cost of filing suit and retaining an attorney.
+Receiving one of these insurance settlement agreements—especially if you are struggling financially—can be a tempting proposition.
+You might feel you will save yourself the time and cost of filing a lawsuit and retaining an attorney.

 Bear the following pointers in mind:

-1. Once you sign this release agreement, you are creating a legally binding document.
+1. Once you sign a release agreement, it becomes a legally binding document.

-2. This release agreement is liable to be more beneficial to the insurance carrier than to you, the injured party.
+2. A release agreement is likely to be more beneficial to the insurance carrier than to you, the injured party.

-Most insurers initiate proceedings with a low initial settlement offer.
-If the company can obtain a signed agreement for this lowball offer before the claimant fully grasps the value of their claim, the insurance company saves a great deal of money.
+Most insurers begin the process with a low initial settlement offer.
+If the company can obtain a signed agreement for this lowball offer before the claimant fully grasps the value of their claim, it saves a great deal of money.

-Keep in mind that the initial offer you receive from an insurance company does not constitute a final offer.
-Often, submitting a counteroffer can generate a more reasonable settlement offer, allowing you to avoid filing a lawsuit while still getting the compensation you deserve.
+Keep in mind that the initial offer you receive from an insurance company is rarely its final offer.
+Often, submitting a counteroffer can result in a more reasonable settlement, allowing you to avoid filing a lawsuit while still getting the compensation you deserve.

 Get To Know Your Insurance Policy